Cheukting/build-garkn-tutorial/README.md

 {$x type @has-alive sub @has-attribute;}
 ```

-To know more about Grakn schema, you can refer to [official documentation](https://dev.grakn.ai/docs/schema/overview) on Grakn.ai
+To know more about Grakn schema, you can refer to the [official documentation](https://dev.grakn.ai/docs/schema/overview) on Grakn.ai

 ## From csv to Grakn